A Guide to Closed-End Funds

 Closed-end funds have the ability, subject to strict regulatory limits, to use leverage as part of their investment strategy.
 The use of leverage by a closed-end fund can allow it to achieve higher long-term returns, but also increases risk and the likelihood of share price volatility.

-At year-end 2014, 568 closed-end funds had total assets of $289 billion.
-Three factors have limited the growth in both assets and number of closed-end funds in recent years: (1) share repurchases through tender offers, (2) liquidations and conversions, and (3) a reduction in the amount of preferred share classes outstanding.
+At year-end 2015, 558 closed-end funds had total assets of $261 billion.
+Four factors have limited the growth in both assets and number of closed-end funds in recent years: (1) continued widespread discounts on existing closed-end funds has created an environment in which it is difficult for fund sponsors to launch new closed-end funds, (2) share repurchases through tender offers, (3) liquidations and conversions, and (4) a reduction in the amount of preferred share classes outstanding.

 Total Assets of Closed-End Funds Increased to $289 Billion at Year-End 2014